 Step 3: Apply TreatmentNext up, apply a product that will help heal and prep your hair.
 Immediately post shower is the optimal time to apply a leave-in hair treatment to help retainthe moisture from the shower and supply your locks with additional moisture.
 At this step in the process, you have a variety of options based on your personal hair texture.

 We recommend reaching for a product that provides both treatment and styling benefits.
 Our Curl Collection styler products offer the conditioning of a leave-in treatment and styling benefits of a styling product.
-These include Curl Enhancer for wavy hair, Curl Definer for curly hair, and Curl Elongator for Coily hair, all of which contain a perfectly balanced conditioning base and a cuticle sealer to lock in moisture and deliver visibly healthier and more defined curls.
+Our curl defining and curl enhancing products contain a perfectly balanced conditioning base and a cuticle sealer to lock in moisture and deliver visibly healthier and more defined curls.
 With each use, you will see curls that look shiny and frizz-free, and over time, visibly healthier.

 Step 4: Hair Oil